twigbit/ident-sdk/README.md

 * [core] Refactor state callbacks into interface.
 * [core] Review inheritance model and draft alternative livecycle-aware architecture that offers more flexibility.

+## Milesstones

+### 0.2.0
+* [dropin] Dropin UI basic implementation
+* [core] Persistant abstractions for the command and message system
+* [core] Test simplified configuration procedure
+* [ausweisident] Configuration helper

+### 0.3.0
+* [core] Extract all constants, create persistant models

-### Roadmap/Backlog
+### Nice to have

+* Implement drop-in-ui v1
 * Make inheritance from IdentificationActivity optional by making the `IdentificationManager` livecycle aware.
 * Vibrate on NFC message.
+* Capability check- check whether the users device has the required architecture and NFC capabilities
+* A custom identification app as a zero-dependency option for the integration
+* Provides a fallback to prompt the user to install the official [AusweisApp2] (https://www.ausweisapp.bund.de/) in case of unsupported architecture (see section ``Limitations`)

 ---

-The Twigbit Ident SDK is a lightweight convenience layer on top of the [AusweisApp2 SDK](https://www.ausweisapp.bund.de/fuer-diensteanbieter/software-development-kit-sdk/) written in Kotlin.
-We are aiming to extract and eliminate the recurring code and configuration that every developer faces integrating the SDK.
+# Documentation

+All code is provided in Kotlin.
+The integration works in Java analogously, all samples are interchangable.

 ## Features

 - Simplify the tedious [AusweisApp2 SDK](https://www.ausweisapp.bund.de/sdk/) configuration
 - Replace the JSON based messaging system by convenient wrapper methods, giving developers to must-have convenience such as code completion
 - Lightweight — besides the [AusweisApp2 SDK](https://www.ausweisapp.bund.de/sdk/), the only other dependency is [Google GSON](https://github.com/google/gson) for JSON parsing
 - Drop-in UI — Provide a simple, customizable drop in UI as a quick integration with identification processes
-- (coming soon) Capability check- check whether the users device has the required architecture and NFC capabilities
-- (coming soon) A custom identification app as a zero-dependency option for the integration
-- (uncertain) Provides a fallback to prompt the user to install the official [AusweisApp2] (https://www.ausweisapp.bund.de/) in case of unsupported architecture (see limitations below)

-## Limitations

-- The [AusweisApp2 SDK](https://www.ausweisapp.bund.de/sdk/) only supports arm64-v8a architecures since version 15.03.
-Unfortunalety, we are bound to that limitation.

-## Usage
+## Quick start

-The usage examples are provided in Kotlin.
-The integration works in Java analogously.
+TODO document the quick start approach with

 ### Download